2021 United Nations Secretary-General selection: Campaign

-By May 2021, Incumbent Antonio Guterres had already secured the support of all five permanent members of the United Nations Security Council, the European Union and of the Non-Aligned Movement, leading some observers to believe that his re-election was almost a certainty.
+By May 2021, incumbent António Guterres had already secured the support of all five permanent members of the United Nations Security Council, the European Union and of the Non-Aligned Movement, leading some observers to believe that his re-election was almost a certainty.

 Results

-On June 8, 2021, the Security Council unanimously adopted a resolution recommending António Guterres for a second term at the helm of the United Nations.
-His re-election was ratified by the United Nations General Assembly by acclamation on June 18, 2021, without a vote.
+On 8 June 2021, the Security Council unanimously adopted resolution 2580 recommending António Guterres for a second term at the helm of the United Nations.
+His re-election was ratified by the United Nations General Assembly by acclamation on 18 June 2021, without a vote.